-As is often the case in a small city, Abbotsford doesn't have a public transportation system that people use to get to and from their jobs every day.
+Abbotsford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Abbotsford is a very ethnically-diverse city.
 The people who call Abbotsford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abbotsford residents report their race to be White.
 Abbotsford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.61% of the city’s residents.
-Important ancestries of people in Abbotsford include Polish, Norwegian, Irish, and French .
+People of Hispanic or Latino origin account for 25.92% of the city’s residents.
+Important ancestries of people in Abbotsford include German, Polish, Norwegian, Irish, and English.

 The most common language spoken in Abbotsford is English.
 Other important languages spoken here include Spanish and West Germanic languages.